Mike & Rosie extend a warm

 Amphitheatre, is said to be the birthplace of Merlin, the legendary wizard

-several medieval Castles and Abbeys within easy driving distance; as are
+a number of medieval Castles and Abbeys within easy driving distance; as are

-several steam railways for
+three steam railways for

 the railway enthusiast.
 Please visit our